sframe-wg/sframe/draft-omara-sframe.md

 Because some frames could be lost and never delivered, when the signature is sent, it will also send all the hashes it used to calculate the signature, and the recipient client will only use these hashes if they didn't receive the matching frame.
 For example Client A sends a signature	every 5 frames, so it sends the signature and Hash(Frame1), ...,Hash(Frame5), client B received only frames 1,2,4 and 5.
 When B receives the signature and the hashes, it will compute the hashes of frames 1,2,4 and 5 locally and use the received Hash(Frame3) to verify the signature.
 It is up to the application to decide what to do when signature verification fails.

 The signature keys are exchanged out of band along the secret keys.

+# Media Considerations

+## SFU
+Selective Forwarding Units (SFUs) as described in https://tools.ietf.org/html/rfc7667#section-3.7 receives the RTP streams from each participant and selects which ones should be forwarded to each of the other participants.
+There are several approaches about how to do this stream selection but in general, in order to do so, the SFU needs to access metadata associated to each frame and modify the RTP information of the incoming packets when they are transmitted to the received participants.

+This section describes how this normal SFU modes of operation interacts with the E2EE provided by SFrame

+### LastN and RTP stream reuse
+The SFU may choose to send only a certain number of streams based on the voice activity of the participants.
+To reduce the number of SDP O/A required to establish a new RTP stream, the SFU may decide to reuse previously existing RTP sessions or even pre-allocate a predefined number of RTP streams and choose in each moment in time which participant media will be sending through it.
+This means that in the same RTP stream (defined by either SSRC or MID) may carry media from different streams of different participants.
+As different keys are used by each participant for encoding their media, the receiver will be able to verify which is the sender of the media coming within the RTP stream at any given point if time, preventing the SFU trying to impersonate any of the participants with another participant's media.
+Note that in order to prevent impersonation by a malicious participant (not the SFU) usage of the signature is required.
+In case of video, the a new signature should be started each time a key frame is sent to allow the receiver to identify the source faster after a switch.

+### Simulcast
+The sender of a simulcast stream may use the same SRC for all the simulcast streams from the same media source or use a different SRC for each of them, in any case it is transparent to the SFU which will be able to perform the simulcast layer switching normally.
+The senders are already able to receive different SRCs from different participants due to LastN and RTP Stream reuse, so supporting simulcast uses same mechanisms.

+### SVC
+In both temporal and spatial scalability, the SFU may choose to drop layers in order to match a certain bitrate or forward specific media sizes or frames per second.
+In order to support it, the sender MUST encode each spatial layer of a given picture in a different frame.
+That is, an RTP frame may contain more than one SFrame encrypted frame with same SRC and incrementing frame counter.

+## Partial Decoding
+Some codes support partial decoding, where it can decrypt individual packets without waiting for the full frame to arrive, with SFrame this won't be possible because the decoder will not access the packets until the entire frame
+Is arrived and decrypted.

 # Overhead
 The encryption overhead will vary between audio and video streams, because in audio each packet is considered a separate frame, so it will always have extra MAC and IV, however a video frame usually consists of multiple RTP packets.